ibm-cloud-docs/transit-gateway/adding-ca.md

 }
 ```

-For more information (including Java, Node, Python and Go examples), see "Add Connection to a Transit Gateway" and "Perform actions on a connection for a Transit Gateway" in the [Transit Gateway API reference](/apidocs/transit-gateway?code=java#create-transit-gateway-connection).
+For more information (including Java, Node, Python, and Go examples), see "Add Connection to a Transit Gateway" and "Perform actions on a connection for a Transit Gateway" in the [Transit Gateway API reference](/apidocs/transit-gateway?code=java#create-transit-gateway-connection).
 {: note}